Andrei Nikolayevich Bolkonsky: Character development

 Andrei regains the will to live and becomes more optimistic.
 During this period he is also shown to be fairly humanist, he frees his serfs and tries to improve their living conditions under influence of the thoughts Pierre expressed to him.
 Reflecting on his experiences at Austerlitz, he now becomes convinced that in order to prevent the chaos on the battlefield he experienced, the military code needs to be changed.

 After meeting Natasha Rostova, he becomes enchanted with her liveliness, which contrasts with his life after the death of his wife.
 He proposes to her but his father disapproves, and suggests that Andrei should wait a year and receive treatment abroad for his wound.
 While Andrei is away, Natasha disgraces herself by attempting to elope with Anatole Kuragin.
 Andrei is too proud to forgive her.

 When back in the army, Andrei realises that his previous visions on historic events were false, that the course of historic events is not decided by the actions of a few, as he thought before Austerlitz, nor by the laws (he tried to change) by which they operate, but by the decisions and actions of every single individual.
 He adopts the same deterministic view of history that Tolstoy himself expresses in the narrative chapters.
 For this reason he declines to join Kutuzov's staff to remain in command of his regiment, where he feels his actions are just as important, if not more important, than trying to change the course of events from a distance.

-In the hospital at the Borodino, Andrei meets Kuragin, on whom he wanted to take revenge.
+In the hospital at Borodino, Andrei meets Kuragin, on whom he wanted to take revenge.
 However, seeing the horribly wounded Kuragin's suffering makes him realise the meaning of forgiveness and absolute love.
 Recovering from his wound, he starts believing that the love he felt for his former enemy Kuragin, is the same love expressed in the Gospels.
 Following this change, he starts to recover and meets Natasha again, whom he forgives stating he loves her now more than ever.
 After having a dream that parallels dying with awakening in a new reality, he loses his will to live and dies.